yunseo-kim/yunseo-kim.github.io/_posts/en/2021-04-04-Summary-of-Kaggle-Intro-to-Machine-Learning-Course.md

 This course continues to use the decision tree classification model as an example, but the concepts of overfitting and underfitting apply to all machine learning models.

 ### Hyperparameter Tuning
 The example below is code that compares and measures the performance of the model while changing the value of the *max_leaf_nodes* argument of the decision tree model.
-(The parts about loading data and separating the validation dataset are omitted.)
+(The parts about loading data and separating the validation dataset are omitted)
 ```python
 from sklearn.metrics import mean_absolute_error
 from sklearn.tree import DecisionTreeRegressor